igor-erziak/flask-xml-conversion/README.md

 # Flask app for XML conversion

+_NOTE: This was a test assignment for a job interview.
+This is NOT an example of a production-ready application._

 ## How it works

 The app provides one endpoint `/export` which accepts `annotation_id` as a parameter in path (e.g. `/export/6422949`).
 In order to access this endpoint the user has to provide username and password (via BasicAuth).